a-well/final-project/README.md

 # Final Project - Pokemon Trade Finder

-A Well Final Project Technigo Bootcamp class of 2022
+Amanda W. Final Project Technigo Bootcamp class of fall 2022

 ## Intro

 This project uses a monorepo.
-Backend is located in `/backend`, deployed to Google CloudRun Frntend is located in `/frontend`, deployed to Netlify
+Backend is located in `/backend`, deployed to Google Cloud Run Frntend is located in `/frontend`, deployed to Netlify

 This project is part of the Technigo Bootcamp 2022